LoyolaChicagoCS/gradhandbook/source/general.rst

 tell the Lewis Towers security desk staff that you are coming to see the Computer Science GPD.
-Take the elevator to the 5th floor, turn left, and go to Suite 520 at the end of the hall.
+Take the elevator to the 5th floor, turn left, and go to Suite 520 at the far end of the hall.

 .. index:: personnel